sinb-dev/TECHCOOL/README.md

-# TECHCOOL
+# Custom TECHCOOL
-These are tools and libraries used by programming students of TECHCOLLEGE
+A specialized fork of Techcool, tailored to implement custom features and enhancements, addressing specific requirements and optimizations.

 # WebLet
 A thin in-app webserver that can be bundle with a program to allow communication throw a webbrowser